(The moral of the story? When Gina Carano does it, it’s awesome. When Paulo Filho does it, it’s terrible. / Photo courtesy of CombatLifestyle.com)

 Heather Martin @ Freestyle Cage Fighting 46

 Weigh-in date: 4/8/11

-Weight: 178 pounds, 13 over limit; Martin got down to 173 after two additional attempts
+Weight: 178 pounds, 13 over the lightweight limit; Martin got down to 173 after two additional attempts

 Fight result: Martin’s opponent Amanda Lucas actually withdrew from the fight.
 As she explained, “This is a professional sport, one I take seriously, and in which I dedicate my life to.
 To fight someone in [Martin's] condition or to fight someone way beyond the contracted weight is bad for both myself, and women’s MMA.”

 Thiago Santos @ Bellator 62

 Weigh-in date: 3/22/12